Skip to main content

 Incumbent Rep. Emily Alvarado is running for a second term representing the 34th Legislative District.
 Alvarado is an attorney who works for Enterprise Community Partners, a nonprofit focused on equity.
 She has also been a leader at a number of progressive organizations, including as the director of Seattle’s Office of Housing, an organizer with Planned Parenthood, and a board member of the Washington Low Income Housing Alliance.

 Alvarado had an impressive first term in Olympia.
 As a primary sponsor, she helped pass legislation to increase access to food assistance programs across the state.
 Alvarado was also a secondary sponsor of a successful bill to make it easier for low-income students to receive the Washington College Grant.
-Alvarado's top priority if re-elected is housing, and she sponsored a bill that was recently passed to provide rent stability so Washingtonians can stay housed.
+Alvarado's top priority if re-elected is housing, and she's already sponsored a bill to provide rent stability so Washingtonians can stay housed.
 She'll also focus on universal health care, expanded childcare assistance for working families, and stronger investments in education.

 Alvarado has earned your vote for a second term in Olympia.

 Incumbent Rep. Joe Fitzgibbon is running for another term in Legislative District 34, House Position 2.
-He was first elected to the position in 2010 and has also worked as a legislative staffer and Burien planning commissioner.
+He was first elected to the position in 2010 and has also worked as a legislative staffer and Burien Planning Commission member.

 In his tenure in the House, Fitzgibbon has been an exceptionally strong environmental advocate, helping Washington fight greenhouse gas emissions, keep air and water clean, reduce pollution, and protect salmon populations.
 In his most recent term, he was a secondary sponsor on the zero-emission school bus bill to provide sustainable and reliable transportation for Washington students.
 In addition, Fitzgibbon was a primary sponsor on legislation to help the state meet its climate goals to create a green future for generations to come.